wreiske/meteor-oxide/README.md

 ## What is Oxide?

-[Oxide](https://github.com/fcoury/oxide) is a stateless proxy, which converts MongoDB protocol queries to SQL, and uses PostgreSQL as a database engine.
-This will be compatible with MongoDB drivers, and should work as a drop-in replacement to MongoDB in many cases.
+[Oxide](https://github.com/fcoury/oxide) OxideDB is a translation layer that works as a MongoDB database server while using PostgreSQL's JSON capabilities as the underlying data store.
 Teach your PostgreSQL database how to speak MongoDB Wire Protocol!

 ### Getting started